Learn how to make citronella candles with this quick & easy DIY tutorial! They’re pretty and they keep the bugs away!

 Why Is Paraffin Wax Best for Citronella Candles?

-I’ve been experimenting with different types of wax and fragrance oils, because I want to get the very best hot throw (that’s candle-speak for the amount of fragrance a candle gives off while it’s burning).
+I’ve been experimenting with different types of wax and candle fragrance oils, because I want to get the very best hot throw (that’s candle-speak for the amount of fragrance a candle gives off while it’s burning).
 That’s the point of a citronella candle, after all.

 This is why I’m using paraffin wax for this particular project.
 I like to make natural soy wax candles too, especially for indoor use.
 But Paraffin is better than soy for dispersing fragrance.
 And since these candles will be used outdoors, I’m less concerned about breathing in small amounts of toxins.